Evidence vault

 Screening and risk records

-PEP and sanctions screening outcomes, risk ratings (Low/Medium/High/EDD), review notes, and the rationale behind every compliance decision.
+PEP and sanctions screening outcomes, false-positive review notes, risk ratings, source-of-funds notes where needed, and the rationale behind every compliance decision.

 Audit-ready export

-Generate a timestamped, comprehensive PDF of the full client evidence trail.
-Download and share it when HMRC or your professional body asks.
+Generate a timestamped evidence pack of the client trail.
+Download and share it when HMRC, a professional body, partner, MLRO, or internal reviewer asks.

 PRACTICE VALUE